Swagata Bhattacharyya

 8.27 x 5.83 inches

 Throughout history, architecture has been a symbol of resilience, offering protection and continuity amidst the shifting sands of political and social upheaval.
 It has also been a medium for artistic expression and practice.
 From the ancient walled cities to modern-day refugee shelters, structures have borne witness to the trials of their people.
-Likewise, art has long been a response to these challenges—offering commentary, healing, and, often, a space to find peace amidst chaos.
+Likewise, art has long met these challenges with reflection and renewal, serving as a vessel for commentary, a source of healing, and a refuge of peace amid the chaos.
 Alternatively, to amplify the chaos.
-Contains, Cuddles, Exalts, Or Stimulates explores the dynamic relationship between art, architecture and the society the two exist within.
+Contains, Cuddles, Exalts, Or Stimulates explores the dynamic relationship between art, architecture, and the society the two exist within.

 Marcy Chevali